Store Field - Keep an Up-To-Date Game Deadline

-To have Starport and Protobuf recompile this file.
-You can use:
+To have Ignite CLI and Protobuf recompile this file, use:

 On each update the deadline will always be now plus a fixed duration.
 In this context, now refers to the block's time.
-Declare this duration as a new constant, along with how the date is to be represented, i.e. encoded in the saved game as a string:
+Declare this duration as a new constant, plus how the date is to be represented, i.e. encoded in the saved game as a string:

 # Date manipulation

-You can make your life easier by using helper functions that encode and decode the deadline in the storage.
+Helper functions can encode and decode the deadline in the storage.

-Add a function that encapsulates the knowledge of how the next deadline is calculated in the same file:
+Add a function that encapsulates how the next deadline is calculated in the same file: